99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   - distinct instance: place each task on a different container instance, so never 2 tasks on the same container
   - memberOf: place a task on the instance that satisfies an expression

-TO SEND CLOUDWATCH LOGS "awslogs log driver":!!
+TO SEND CLOUDWATCH LOGS "awslogs log driver":
 you can configure the containers in your tasks to send log information to CloudWatch Logs.
 If using Fargate add the required "logConfiguration" parameters to task definition

 Another type of "launch type is *Fargate*", you don't need to provision the infrastructure, serverless,